Displayed Type Theory and Semi-Simplicial Types: Semi-Simplicial and Displayed Coinductive Types

 \subsubsection{Pointed semi-simplicial types}

-More interesting examples of display coinductive types have nontrivial parametrizations, often involving more semi-simplicial types.
-For instance, we can define the structure of a \emph{pointing} on a semi-simplicial type display-coinductively:
+More interesting examples of displayed coinductive types have nontrivial parametrizations, often involving more semi-simplicial types.
+For instance, we can define the structure of a \emph{pointing} on a semi-simplicial type displayed-coinductively:

-We then have, for $\p : \mathsf{\cred{pt}}~\X$,
+We then have, for $\p : \mathsf{\cred{Pt}}~\X$,

 and so on.
-That is, an element of $\mathsf{pt}~\X$ equips $\X$ with a chosen $\cred{0}$-simplex and all the higher \emph{`degeneracy structure'} that one would expect if it were in a \emph{simplicial} set rather than a semi-simplicial one. \bbox
+That is, an element of $\mathsf{\cred{Pt}}~\X$ equips $\X$ with a `fat point', i.e.\ a chosen $\cred{0}$-simplex $\cred{zp}$ that comes with all of the higher \emph{`degenerate simplices'} that one would expect to be associated to $\cred{zp}$ if it were in a \emph{simplicial} set rather than a semi-simplicial one. \bbox